coderbeta1/Mphasis-Foundation-Quantum-Computing/README.md

     * GlobalAirportDatabase.csv
     * Description: A comprehensive database of global airports, utilised as a reference in the pathfinding process.
     * Other excel files given with the Dataset of the Problem Statement
     * A sample output for the cancellation of flight INV-ZZ-3174758 flight using CLASSICAL_FINAL.py
+    * Business_Rules_PNR.csv : Has an On/Off column to turn on or off the business rules accordingly with an extra advantage of dynamic scoring for each business rule
+    * Flight_Scoring.csv : It is similar to the Business_Rules_PNR file, just this one is for making changes in flight scoring

 Installation and Usage
 docplex